-In regards to water damage restoration and remediation, time is always of the essence.
-When it’s a commercial or industrial space that’s been affected, then it’s crucial to use the appropriate equipment to dry out the area quickly so that the health of the workers is not at risk.
+When it comes to water damage restoration and remediation, time is always of the essence.
+When it’s a commercial or industrial space that’s been affected, then it’s crucial to use the appropriate equipment to dry out the area quickly so that the health of the employees is not at risk.
 There’s a wide array of equipment, like dehumidifiers, air movers, and air scrubbers.

 Air movers are little drying machines that blow air throughout the area.
 As the air circulates, it helps to dry the space quickly and efficiently.
 They can come in a number of sizes.
 The larger the air compressor, the more powerful it is.
-They measure that electricity at how much air is moved per minute.
+They measure that electricity.
 Specifically, capacity is measured by the air mover covers how many cubic feet per minute.

 Rather than drying out moisture on the surfaces of an area, a dehumidifier removes moisture from the air.
 Excess moisture can encourage the growth of mould and mildew.
 Dehumidifiers come in many sizes and with several options.
-A standard unit used in water damage restoration can eliminate approximately 150 pints of water in the air every 24 hours.
-There are industrial units that could remove up to 225 pints a day, more.
+A standard unit used in water damage restoration may eliminate approximately 150 pints of water in the air every 24 hours.
+There are industrial units that could remove even more.
 These units are known as Low Grain Refrigerant Models.

 Air scrubbers work to clean the air by removing odors and particles that cause them.
 These are extremely useful when smoke particles linger in the air after the flame is extinguished when it comes to fire damage restoration.

 With water damage restoration, they are utilized to eliminate the smells associated with mildew and mould.
-There are air scrubbers that are dry and air scrubbers.
+There are dry air scrubbers and air scrubbers.
 Wet air scrubbers utilize a filter that is wet.

 Particles that are airborne are caught by this and prevents them.
 Dry air scrubbers have an ionic purifier to perform a function that is similar.